TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-dropped-errors.md

             "order": 18,
             "visibility": "connection_pooler == Yes",
             "controlType": "textbox",
-            "displayLabel": "What connection pooler are you using?", "required": false
+            "displayLabel": "Which connection pooler are you using?", "required": false
         },
         {